Ping764/ChronoState/README.md

 ## API

 ### Creating a new state controller.
-For us to start using this state machine, we've first gotta create the controll and give it the necessary states.
+For us to start using the state machine, we have to first create the 'StateController' and pass a table with the indexed states.
 ```luau
 -- Use 'ChronoState.new' to create a new state controller.
 local StateController = ChronoState.new({